You can use our service to report a food problem to the business's local authority.

 For complaints in relation to our Welsh Language Scheme and services, please initially tell the person you have been dealing with.

-We will try to resolve any problem quickly, and explain what we have done and why.
-If you are unhappy with our response, please raise your concerns with:
+We will try to resolve any problem quickly, explain what we have done and why.
+If you are unhappy with our response, please follow the complaints procedure below.

 Our complaints procedure

-Most concerns or complaints are best and most quickly resolved by talking to the person or team directly concerned.
+Most complaints regarding our staff or the services they provide, are best and most quickly resolved by talking to the person or team directly concerned.

 FSA Complaints Co-ordinator